 Made by crossing a beagle with a Yorkshire Terrier, the Borkie (a name we love, by the way…) is a small sized pup, who’s ideal for single doggy owners and large families alike.

-Borkie puppies are extremely intelligent, loyal, and loving of their nearest and dearest.
-These Yorkie mixes thrive on any attention you’re willing to heap upon them, and most are pretty sweet from the get-go.
+The Borkie is extremely intelligent, loyal, and loving of his nearest and dearest.
+This Yorkie mix thrives on any attention you’re willing to heap upon him and is pretty sweet from the get-go.

-Be warned though, Borkies love using their voices and have no qualms about yakking and yapping all day.
-You’ll need to leave them with plenty of entertainment options when you head to work each day, unless you want to come home to complaints from your neighbors.
+Be warned, though, the Borkie loves using his voice and has no qualms about yakking and yapping all day.
+You’ll need to leave him with plenty of entertainment options when you head to work each day unless you want to come home to complaints from your neighbors.

 16. Bea-Tzu (Beagle x Shih-Tzu)

-Beautiful inside and out, the Bea-Tzu is beagle and shih-tzu mix who is an extremely warm, loving and compassionate friend who tends to inherit the best of both parent dogs.
-A pretty social pupper, these dogs love both human attention and pupper play-dates.
+Beautiful inside and out, the Bea-Tzu is a beagle and shih-tzu mix who can be an extremely warm, loving, and compassionate friend if he inherits the best of both parent dogs.
+A pretty social pupper, this combo canine loves both human attention and pupper play-dates.

-Exceedingly good-natured, these pups are great for a variety of homes and familial situations, though they may not work very well for homes with very young children.
-Older kiddos, however, will usually love these pupperinos.
-You’re sure to fall for the Shih Tzu Beagle cross.
+Exceedingly good-natured, this pup is great for a variety of homes and familial situations, though he may not work very well for homes with very young children.
+Older kiddos, however, will usually love this pupperino.

 17. Malteagle (Beagle x Maltese)

-These powder-puffs of cuteness are ideal kiddie pooches as they cannot get in enough playtime!
-In fact, they’ll likely follow your kids (and you) around day and night!
+This powder-puff of cuteness is an ideal kiddie pooch for older kiddos as he cannot get enough playtime!
+In fact, he’ll likely follow your kids (and you) around day and night!

-Malteagles are, however, fairly difficult to train.
-They also need regular grooming, thanks to the long, beautiful, smooth coats their Maltese parents contribute to the cross breed.
+The Malteagle is, however, fairly difficult to train.
+He also needs regular grooming, thanks to the long, beautiful, smooth coats his Maltese parent contributes to the crossbreed.
 You can learn to perform this grooming yourself, but most owners will simply find it easier to leave such duties to the pros.

 18. Raggle (Beagle x Rat Terrier)

 A small and powerful bundle of dynamite, the beagle-rat-terrier mix is a loyal and loving addition to any active family home.
-He will definitely need proper training to control his energetic nature, but once that’s accomplished, they will become delightful, endearing, and entertaining pets, who captivate everyone they meet.
+He will definitely need proper training to control his energetic nature, but once that’s accomplished, he can become a delightful, endearing, and entertaining pets who captivates everyone he meets.

 Just understand that rat terriers have quite a prey drive, so you’ll want to keep your new pooch on a leash whenever in squirrel or rabbit country!